zach401/acnportal/docs/user/getting_started.rst

     The ``BaseAlgorithm`` class also includes resources usefull for the scheduling algorithms, e.g. the API used to extract the relevant data to make an efficient algorithm.

-:GraphDrawer:
+:OutputAnalyzer:
-    The ``GraphDrawer`` is a library for extracting and visualizing the status and result of a simulation.
+    The ``OutputAnalyzer`` is a library for extracting and visualizing the status and result of a simulation.

 :ACNsim:
     The ``ACNsim`` is the main class for the simulation.
 It handles all the interconnections of the other classes and